TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 MCMC Convergence Assessment
 ================

-To assess convergence in our MCMC chain, we opted for a graphical approach, plotting two functionals of the chain: the number of clusters and the entropy of every visited partition.
+To assess convergence in our MCMC chain you can opt for a graphical approach, plotting two functionals of the chain: the number of clusters and the entropy of every visited partition.
 The resulting plots suggest convergence.

 Another approach could involve applying diagnostics to these quantities.
 For instance, the R library `coda` offers a range of useful functions, such as `geweke.diag()`, which provides a convergence diagnostic based on a test for the equality of the means of the first and last parts of a Markov chain.
 If the test statistic is not significant, it is a positive indication of convergence.